Eslam-Ayman/Jumia-Exercise/bus-booking-src/README.md

  5. Create an empty database for the application through phpmyadmin
  6. In the .env file, add database information to allow Laravel to connect to the database
  7. Migrate the database
-    - `php artisian migrate:fresh --seed`
+    - `php artisian migrate:fresh --seed`, seeders contain on proper data to be tested.
-    - if you don't need to migrate so import `bus_booking.sql` in your DB
+    - if you don't need to migrate, so you can import `bus_booking.sql` that contain on proper data to be tested as well.
 8. run this command `php artisan serve` through terminal
 9. Import Attached API collection file `bus-booking.postman_collection.json` into Postman
 10. Or you can click on **Run in Postman** button (top-right corner) in the following documentation